TheMonk2121/ai-dev-tasks/400_project-overview.md

     Here's the feature I want to build: [Describe your feature in detail] Backlog ID: [e.g., B-001 for Real-time Mission Dashboard] Reference these files to help you: [Optional: @file1.py @file2.ts @000_backlog.md]

-    ```text*(Pro Tip: For Cursor users, MAX mode is recommended for complex PRDs if your budget allows for more comprehensive
-generation.)*![Example of initiating PRD creation](https://pbs.twimg.com/media/Go6DDlyX0AAS7JE?format=jpg&name=large)
+(Pro Tip: For Cursor users, MAX mode is recommended for complex PRDs if your budget allows for more comprehensive generation.)*![Example of initiating PRD creation](https://pbs.twimg.com/media/Go6DDlyX0AAS7JE?format=jpg&name=large)

 ### 2️⃣ Generate Your Task List from the PRD